This post contains affiliated links. Please read my disclosure page.

 - Safety button in base of unit: 303 PPM for Lead +/- 36, Non detect for Cadmium and Mercury

-Instant Pot is free of heavy metals in almost all parts of the pot including where food come in contact directly.
-Since Instant Pot has no coatings or heavy metals, it is non toxic and safe.
+Instant Pot is free of toxic heavy metals such as lead, cadmium and mercury in almost all parts of the pot including where food come in contact directly.
+Instant Pot has no coatings, lead, cadmium or mercury.
+It is non toxic and safe.

 Pressure cooking is healthier than conventional cooking methods since it cooks food in shorter time and kills less vitamins or minerals while cooking.
 Instant Pot, one of the most popular pressure cookers in the market has stainless steel lid, inner pot and steam racks.
 Its stainless steel has no coatings and almost all parts of the Instant Pot has no lead, cadmium and mercury.
 Although I bought this as a rice cooker, I am excited to try other cooking functions.
 I bought one that is one level higher than instant Pot Duo 60 7-in-1 pressure cooker which can also be used as a sterilizer or egg cooker.
 I am glad I won’t have to worry about inner pot getting scratched from now on.
 Happy cooking!